 TL; DR – How to Create Whiteboards

 Learn how to create whiteboards: Whiteboards are magic as they support foundational agile principles such as interaction, collaboration, face-to-face communication, or transparency.
-They facilitate adapting to change, continuous improvement, and the self-organization of team.
-You can create meaningful software with a few index cards, pins, pencils, and a drywall—you do not need Jira or any other agile process tools.
+They facilitate adapting to change, continuous improvement, and the self-organization of the team.
+You can create meaningful software with a few index cards, pins (or magnets), pencils, and drywall—you do not need Jira or any other agile process management tool.

 Use Cases of Whiteboards